-- Google Chrome’s syncing is a great feature for updating your bookmarks across devices but sometimes it can be problematic.
+- Google syncing is a great feature for updating your bookmarks by some reported that Chrome sync keeps pausing.

 Google Chrome’s syncing enables its users to sync that browser’s tabs and bookmarks across devices.

 However, some users have posted on forums about an issue in which Chrome’s syncing keeps pausing.
 As a consequence, those users need to keep on signing back into Google.

 You’re wondering why does my google account keep pausing?
 There may be many reasons for that but we surely have a lot of solutions to fix it.

 How can I fix the Google Chrome sync pausing problem?

 1. Reset Google Chrome

 - Click the Customize Google Chrome menu button, which is at the top right of that browser’s window.

 - Select Settings to open a tab that’s full of options for Chrome.